Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 !!!Note
-    Please plug the Seeeduino XIAO on the expansion board first, then plug Type-C, in case damage the board and Seeeduino XIAO.
+    Please plug the Seeeduino XIAO on the expansion board first, then plug Type-C, Remember pluing Seeeduino XIAO into the **middle of the two female header connectors**, otherwise you will damage the Seeeduino XIAO and the expansion board.

 ## **Battery usage**